egorovdmi/aspnet-web-api-playground-01/README.md

 ASP.NET Web API Starter-Kit (aspnet-web-api-playground-01)
 ==========================================================

-Project was developed using Visual Studio 2015.
+Project is developed using Visual Studio 2015.
 Here's a list of perks that have been used:

 - Namespaces versioning for controllers with the same name: